trviph/saigon/content/posts/dual-write.en.md

 author = "trviph"
-tags = ["backend", "data-consistency"] keywords = ["backend", "data-consistency"] description = "Discussing about dual write and its problems, also introducing some patterns to mitigate them." showFullContent = false readingTime = true color = "paper"
+tags = ["backend", "data-consistency"] keywords = ["backend", "data-consistency"] cover = "/img/dual-write/intro-light.en.svg"
+coverCaption = ""
+showFullContent = false
+readingTime = true
+color = "paper"
 +++

-# Introduction

 While working with backend systems, there is a common pattern when handling incoming data.
 We usually have a server waiting to receive data from a message broker or an API.
-When the data arrives, we process the data based on the business contract and then insert or update that data into the database, before also transmitting the data to the next server via a message broker or an API.
+When the data arrives, we process the data based on the business contract and then insert or update that data into the database before also transmitting the data to the next server via a message broker or an API.
+This data processing pattern is called a dual write, sometimes also called multi-write or sync-write.

-{{< image src="/img/dual-write/intro-light.en.svg" alt="" position="center" >}}
+# Problem

+This pattern seems to be pretty intuitive, so what is its problem?
+The main problem with this pattern is that it is prone to failures that can often lead to data inconsistencies, which require hair-pulling debug sessions to *maybe* identify the cause.

 # Read More